 Subd.
 4. Advanced Notice.
-Notice of layoff under the provisions of this article for nontenured faculty members shall be furnished in accordance with Article 25.
-Tenured faculty members to be laid off under the provisions of this article shall be provided notice of layoff no later than the twentieth (20th) class day of the fall term to be effective on the last day of the next spring term or the last day of the faculty member's nine-month appointment year, whichever is later.
-Meet and confer to discuss layoffs shall be scheduled prior to the date of the layoff notice.
+Faculty members to be laid off under the provisions of this article shall be provided notice of layoff no later than the fifteenth (15th) class day of the fall term to be effective on the last day of the next spring term or the last day of the faculty member's nine-month appointment year, whichever is later.
+To the extent that the Administration has not previously identified the particular departments or programs in which layoffs will occur and the anticipated number of layoffs, it shall provide such information to the Association at least 15 days prior to the date notice of layoff will be provided to the affected faculty members.
+After providing this information, the Administration will, upon request, meet and confer to discuss layoffs prior to the date of the layoff notice.